MicrosoftDocs/power-platform/power-platform/admin/powerapps-gdpr-delete-dsr.md

 > This function works only for environments that do not have an environment of a Dataverse database.

 ### For environments WITH a Dataverse database
 With the introduction of the Dataverse, if a database is created within the environment, these "role assignments" are stored as records within the environment of that database.
-Please refer to the following documentation on how to remove personal data from an environment of a database in Dataverse: Dataverse User personal data removal
+Please refer to the following documentation on how to remove personal data from an environment of a database in Dataverse: Common Data Serviice User personal data removal

 ## Step 3: Delete or reassign all canvas apps owned by a user